HackingHistory/hh-project-11ty-starter-kit/src/pages/Document study sample.md

 </style>
 </head>
 <body>
 <p>This is a sample page for the primary source material analysis.
+Several types of quantitative and qualitative analysis will be employed for this project including content analysis, such as coding, discourse analysis, and interpretive analysis.
+The standard historical document analysis framework of identifying the purpose, message, and audience.
 The document study will include publishing and other key identification details, images or image gallery, and a textual analysis of the material.
 Visitors will reach these pages by using an HTML form with select elements, as seen below:</p>
 <form action="/action_page.php">
   <label for="cars">In which district did you attend school?</label>
   <select name="cars" id="cars">